 He takes his first steps in painting in his early thirties while teaching at Norwich University in Vermont by the hand of the American painter B. A. King.

-When he moves to California in the 70’s to teach at the California State College of San Bernardino, he attends regularly the Life Drawing and Painting classes offered by the School of Fine Arts.
-He participates with two paintings in the Exhibition of the School of Fine Arts in May of 1980.
+When he moves to California in the 70s to teach at California State College San Bernardino, he attends regularly the Life Drawing and Painting classes offered by the School of Fine Arts.
+He participates with a painting in the Exhibition of the School of Fine Arts in May of 1980.

-Upon his return to Spain in 1981, to teach at the University of the Basque Country in Bilbao, he starts a long and at times interrupted apprenticeship with the Spanish Realist Master Agustin Reche, which lasts until 2009.
+Upon his return to Spain in 1981, to teach at the University of the Basque Country in Bilbao, he starts a long apprenticeship with the Spanish painter and fine arts professor Agustin Reche, which lasts until 2009.

-During this period he exhibits and sells some paintings in the gallery of Luis Hernández in Granada.
+During this period he exhibits in the gallery of Luis Hernandez in Granada.